 The WDSF General Meetings elects the Presidium for a term of four years empowering it to tend to and govern all affairs of WDSF between one General Meeting and the next.

-The WDSF Annual General Meeting in Singapore, on June 12th in 2017, amended the Statues as regards the organizational structure of the WDSF (Article 13).
+The WDSF Annual General Meeting in Budapest, on June 9th in 2019, amended the Statues as regards the organizational structure of the WDSF (Article 13).
 In the renewed structure of the WDSF The Presidium is made up of the: